Welcome to the Anglican Parish of Westmeadows / Bulla.

 Saint Paul’s is a community in which faith and service to others is nurtured and encouraged.

-It is a privilege to extend a welcome to you to join our Christian community as we gather for worship each Sunday.
+We extend a welcome to you to join our Christian community.

 Weddings, baptisms and funerals are conducted in the Anglican tradition after consultation with the priest in charge.

-All are welcome so if you would like further information or an opportunity to seek guidance for your spiritual journey please feel free to contact the Vicar, The Venerable Judi Pollard on (03) 9309 5061
+All are welcome so if you would like further information or an opportunity to seek guidance for your spiritual journey please feel free to contact the Vicar on (03) 9309 5061.